 These are only a couple of the things that I have learned here.
 But I thank God for the opportunity to serve here.

-Behold, and lo, have much people in this place, in theregions round about; and an effectual door shall be openedin the regions round about in this eastern land.
+3 Behold, and lo, I have much people in this place, in theregions round about; and an effectual door shall be openedin the regions round about in this eastern land.

-Therefore, verily say unto you, lift up your voices untothis people; speak the thoughts that shall put into yourhearts, and you shall not be confounded before men;
+5 Therefore, verily I say unto you, lift up your voices untothis people; speak the thoughts that I shall put into yourhearts, and you shall not be confounded before men;

-But commandment give unto you, that ye shalldeclare whatsoever thing ye declare in my name, insolemnity of heart, in the spirit of meekness, in all things.
+7 But a commandment I give unto you, that ye shalldeclare whatsoever thing ye declare in my name, insolemnity of heart, in the spirit of meekness, in all things.

-And give unto you this promise, that inasmuch as yedo this the Holy Ghost shall be shed forth in bearing recordunto all things whatsoever ye shall say.
+8 And I give unto you this promise, that inasmuch as yedo this the Holy Ghost shall be shed forth in bearing recordunto all things whatsoever ye shall say.

 So, I love all of you.
 Thank you for all of the support and I will talk to you next week.
 Stay safe and have fun!